JuliaPluto/PlutoSliderServer.jl/README.md

 ## 1. Static HTML export
 PlutoSliderServer can **run a notebook** and generate the **export HTML** file.
 This will give you the same file as the export button inside Pluto (top right), but automatically, without opening a browser.

-One use case is to automatically create a **GitHub Pages site form a repository with notebooks**.
+One use case is to automatically create a **GitHub Pages site from a repository with notebooks**.
 For this, take a look at [our template repository](https://github.com/JuliaPluto/static-export-template) that used GitHub Actions and PlutoSliderServer to generate a website on every commit.

 ### Example
 ```julia